shariq1989/cookbook/content/recipe/raita.md

 #### What equipment do I need to make this recipe?

+* A small bowl
-You will need a food processor or blender.
+* A food processor or blender
+* A knife and cutting board